 One of the most important goals of any management plan is reducing the risk of complications and diabetes-related diseases.
 That’s why there is often an emphasis on healthy living and positive coping strategies.
 The first thing we do when coming up with a management plan is to evaluate the patient’s current lifestyle to determine whether they are at risk of health issues.

 If you smoke, drink a lot of alcohol, fail to take care of your feet and teeth, and are frequently stressed, it’s much more likely that you’ll eventually suffer from a stroke or heart attack.
-People with diabetes and pre-diabetes are more susceptible to cardiovascular diseases, so they have to take extra care to remain healthy.
+People with diabetes and pre-diabetes are more susceptible to cardiovascular diseases, so they must take extra care to remain healthy.

 Coming Up with a Suitable Meal Plan